SAP-archive/devtoberfest-2021/topics/Week2_Best_Practices/challenge/README.md

 * `shellcheck` - a shell script static analysis tool
 * `shfmt` - a shell parser, formatter and interpreter

+Please refer to the [challenge rules](#challenge-rules) at the end of this README for specific requirements.

 ## General Process

 The general process you must follow for this challenge is: